 Monitoring/Archiving storage account Select an existing storage account or create a new storage account.

 If you create a new Storage account, enter the Storage Account Name.

-Create the Tracking database and Monitoring/Archiving Storage Account in the same region as the BizTalk Service.
+TIP Create the Tracking database and Monitoring/Archiving storage account in the same region as the BizTalk Service.

 Select the NEXT arrow.

 Name Available when Create a new SQL Database instance is selected in the previous screen.

 Enter a SQL Database name to be used by your BizTalk Service.

 Server Available when Create a new SQL Database instance is selected in the previous screen.